A Heroic Partnership React Physical Therapy is proud to be an official partner of the…

 There is a reason why elite gymnasts incorporate the hollow body hold every day into their training routines because it produces results.
 Someone who has never attempted a hollow body hold before will quickly be humbled with just how difficult it actually is.
 A true hollow body hold with upper extremities and lower extremities completely parallel to the ground involves a prolonged contraction of all the muscles in your entire body, all while maintaining a functional hollowed body position.
 This allows for developing maximum control and stability while also incorporating time under tension, which is a necessary component of building strength.

-Another advantage that the hollow body hold offers is in its specificity in promoting functional intrinsic abdominal muscle control.
-In order for the body to move better and for muscles to produce maximum amounts of force (which is what gymnasts need to perform) the core muscles need to be continuously on and creating prolonged tension.
-The hollow body hold perfectly replicates this, and continuous practicing of this move will eventually lead to you body being able to naturally do this without conscious effort.
+Another advantage that the hollow body hold offers are its specificity in promoting functional intrinsic abdominal muscle control.
+In order for the body to move better and for muscles to produce maximum amounts of force (which is what gymnasts need to perform), the core muscles need to be continuously on and creating prolonged tension.
+The hollow body hold perfectly replicates this, and continuous practicing of this move will eventually lead to your body being able to naturally do this without conscious effort.